North Shields: Town Centre

 A significant part of the town centre is pedestrianised and it is dominated by the Beacon, a partly-covered shopping mall which was constructed in the late 1970s and originally named The Bedford Centre.

-As with many British high streets, a number of large chains have closed their branches in the town in recent years, including Littlewoods, Woolworths and McDonald's.
-As of 2019, Wilko has a large store in the Beacon, alongside high street regulars such as Specsavers, Superdrug and Boots.
-A number of discount retailers including B & M, Home Bargains, Peacocks and Heron Foods have branches in the town centre, as well as numerous charity stores.
+As with many British high streets, a number of large chains have closed their branches in the town in recent years.
+A number of discount retailers have branches in the town centre, as well as numerous charity stores.
+There are numerous independent butchers in the town centre, as well as a local independent bakery located nearby.

-Greggs, Cooplands, and Costa Coffee have outlets.
-Charities YMCA North Tyneside, Age UK and Operation Veteran both have independent coffee shops.
-Barista Boho, opened in 2022 in the former Alnwick Castle public house, also serves local coffee blends and hosts musicians.
-There are numerous independent butchers in the town centre, as well as a local independent bakery, Canatrice, located nearby.

-Asda acquired a former Netto store in the town centre in 2011.
-The Co-op has a number of branches in the town, including convenience stores in Tynemouth and Preston.
-Morrisons also has a large store in Preston.

 Other shopping centres

 There are three further shopping centres in the town, as well as parades of shops in Balkwell, Preston and Chirton.

 The Royal Quays Outlet Centre is home to a number of discount stores including outlets for Next, Clarks and Mountain Warehouse, as well as independent retailers such as a photographic studio and pet shop.
 The closures of a Marks & Spencer Outlet and, in late 2019, the Nike store have somewhat diminished the centre.
-In January 2020, Thorntons posted notices announcing the closure of their shop and coffee shop.
-Costa Coffee, The Body Shop, Cotton Traders, Dreams, Edinburgh Woollen Mill, Moss, Tog 24, Trespass and Poundland also had branches in early 2020.

-The Coast Road Retail Park is adjacent to a large Tesco supermarket and, as of 2020, home to Dunelm, B & M, Pets at Home, Carpetright and The Food Warehouse stores.
+In April 2023, it was reported that the centre's owners had appointed receivers who were advertising it for sale as a going concern.
+It remains open as usual.

-The Silverlink Shopping Park, as of 2020, includes branches of Boots, Next, H&M, Halfords, Marks and Spencer and River Island.
+The Silverlink Shopping Park, as of 2020.
 In September 2016, a large expansion of the retail park opened.
-Odeon also has a multi-screen cinema at the park, alongside restaurants including McDonald's, Frankie and Benny's, Nando's and Pizza Hut.
+Odeon also has a multi-screen cinema at the park, alongside restaurants.